 At ASU we are committed to the success and well-being of our students.
 Many students are facing significant stressors in their lives which can interfere with personal and academic goals.
 For some, stress may even result in thoughts of self-harm or suicide.

-We are aware that it can be difficult to know when to be concerned about yourself or another student, especially for you are not a mental health professional.
+We are aware that it can be difficult to know when to be concerned about yourself or another student, especially if you are not a mental health professional.
 Your experience of stress or a sense of being overwhelmed may exhibit in a variety of ways.
 While there is no template, the following are some signs that may indicate distress or a significant emotional concern: